 Reinstall the impeller adjusting shims and the impeller.
 A clearance of .020 to .040 inch between the impeller and the seal plate is necessary for maximum pump efficiency.
-Measure this clearance, and add or subtract impeller shims until it is reached.
+Measure this clearance, and add or remove impeller shims until it is reached.

-Reassemble the volute casing to the seal plate and the intermediate, replacing the volute gasket set (29).
+Reassemble the volute casing to the seal plate and the intermediate, replacing the volute gasket set (9).
 A clearance of .008 to .015 inch between the impeller and the wear plate is also recommended for maximum pump efficiency.
 This clearance can be reached by adding or subtracting gaskets in the volute gasket set until the impeller binds against the wear plate when the shaft is turned.
 After the impeller binds, add .010 inch of gaskets.

-Before starting the pump, clean and reinstall the volute drain plug, and fill the volute with liquid.
+Before starting the pump, check that piping is secure, fill the volute with liquid, and open all connecting valves.